maobin-xu/monkeyreg/README.md

 # monkeyreg

-by Maobin Xu
+by **Maobin Xu**

 Email: xumaobinbin@gmail.com

-A Stata command to plot and save regression results from specification combinations.
+`monkeyreg` is a Stata command to plot and save regression results from specification combinations.
 It is useful for specification curve analysis, meta analysis, and robustness.
 It systematically runs a series of regressions based on user-defined specification combinations, plots the results, and saves the output to a dataset.

 -----